What is Tantra?

 There are 5 major Schools of Tantra, each having its own scriptures, traditions as well as practices.
 These forms are-

-- Tantric Buddhism: There are 3 yanas (meaning ‘vehicles’) in Buddhism: Hinayana, Mahayana & Vajrayana.
+There are 3 yanas (meaning ‘vehicles’) in Buddhism: Hinayana, Mahayana & Vajrayana.
 Tantra is the distinguishing feature of Vajrayana.
-Tantra techniques in Vajrayana are the specific techniques which are used to attain Buddhahood.
+Tantra techniques in Vajrayana are the specific techniques that are used to attain Buddhahood.
 Buddhist Tantra teachings are usually esoteric.
 Karmamudra is a Vajrayana practice of partnered sexual yoga which uses powerful meditation techniques to transform human attributes such as desires and pleasures into means for spiritual transformation and liberation.

 However, the influence of Tantra exceeds even beyond these schools.
 The main essence of Tantra is to awaken the Shakti and reaching the highest level of consciousness.
 Tantra is nothing but a journey.
 This journey begins when we take the first step, that is Individuality and falling in love with ourselves.
 Once we complete the first step, we are ready to move on our second step which is to experience the Shiva and Shakti Play (The Maya).
 It is about activating the inner Shiva and Shakti to unify the inner man and woman.
 When this is done, the third step is to go above and settle in our Non-Duality.
 This implies that we go back to the womb of eternal presence where all the bliss is.
 The Tantra journey comes to an end when we go back to where we naturally come from.

 Tantra believes that the outer world is a reflection of our own inner world.
 Our mind, body and emotions play a vital role in how the external world appears to us.
 Hence, whenever we see problems in the outer world, practicing Tantra techniques can make a big difference in bringing positive changes to our life.